jleppelmeier/example_flask_cors/README.md

 2. Then load the JS visualizations by copying the full path to `index.html` to the URL box of your chrome browser.

 *Note: This type of example uses a local server, so it cannot be run from GitHub Pages.*

+## Motivation

+If you comment out the lines in app.py that use `CORS` and `cross-origin`, you will receive CORS errors in the browser when you try to load `index.html`.
+The point of this example is to show one way to avoid those.